Mills County, Texas

-Mills County is a county located in Central Texas.
-It was created on March 15, 1887, from parts of four existing counties—Brown, Comanche, Hamilton, and Lampasas.
+Mills County is located in Texas, United States.
+It was created on March 15, 1887, from parts of four existing counties in Central Texas—Brown, Comanche, Hamilton, and Lampasas—and named after John T. Mills.
 The 2020 census reported a population of 4,456.
-The county seat is Goldthwaite.
+Its county seat is Goldthwaite.
+A long-time resident of the county quipped that residing here is the closest a person could get to living in Mayberry.

 History

-The Clovis are the earliest known people to inhabit the territory before Mills County, though recent discoveries indicate that there were people living in the area as far back as 15,000 to 20,000 years.
-More recently, the Tonkawa occupied it, and there are numerous vestiges from their campsites that remain across the county, including cooking middens.
-Thought to be the first white man to explore pre-Mills County, Pedro Vial visited in 1786 and 1789 while traveling between San Antonio and Santa Fe.
+The Clovis are the earliest known people to inhabit the territory before Mills County, though recent discoveries indicate that people were living in the area as far back as 15,000 to 20,000 years.
+More recently, the Tonkawa occupied it, and numerous vestiges from their campsites remain across the county, including cooking middens.
+Thought to be the first White man to explore the area, Pedro Vial, visited in 1786 and 1789 while traveling between San Antonio and Santa Fe.
+Captain Henry S. Brown, believed to be the first white visitor, led a group to the area in 1825 to recover stolen stock.
+Between 1835 and 1850, the eastern part of what was to become Mills County was once encompassed by the Mexican municipality Milam (originally Viesca Municipality); the western part of the county was once a part of Bexar County between 1839 and 1848, then within Travis County between 1848 and 1852.

-The Comanche regularly hunted in pre-Mills County since it was located along the southeastern edge of a large buffalo range.
-Native tribes moved through the area via what locals called "The Comanche Trail," which led to southern Texas.
-Starting in the 1840s, aggressive groups of Comanche and Apache pushed the Tonkawa out and raided the area in an effort to keep control of it as late as 1850, frequently stealing horses and scalping settlers who had started to move there in numbers after 1855.
-The earliest settlers arrived when there were no fences and land was free.
+The Comanche regularly hunted in what became Mills County, since it was located along the southeastern edge of a large buffalo range.
+Native tribes moved through the area via what locals called the Comanche Trail, which led to South Texas.
+Starting in the 1840s, aggressive groups of Comanche and Apache pushed the Tonkawa out and raided the area in an effort to keep control of it as late as 1850, frequently stealing horses and scalping settlers who had started to move there in significant numbers after 1855.
+The earliest settlers arrived when the area had no fences and land was free.